Actor Portrayal

 - Started chelation therapy at age 3

-- Has explored allo-HSCT with the help of her parents, but unsuccessful in finding an HLA-matched donor
+- As a child, explored allo-HSCT with the help of her parents, but was unsuccessful in finding an HLA-matched donor

 - After being accepted into an out-of-state college, she is focused on her future and is concerned her current treatment plan will affect her ability to attend class in college